Benjamin-Roger/tennis/README.md

 ## Launch the application

-Make sure to have Docker and docker-composed installed.
+Make sure to have Docker and docker-compose (with version above 2) installed.

 To start the application, run at the root of the repository:
 ```shell